 The PMP exam is well known for changing exam formats every 2 or 3 years or so.
 If the exam format doesn’t change then their core book – the Project Management Body of Knowledge (PMBoK) changes.
 Nevertheless, there is a constant flux at PMI where exams are concerned and since 2006 – when they stopped publishing passing scores – no one really knows what their passing percentage is anymore.
 This makes PMP training all the more difficult for candidates to prepare for the exam and ensure their readiness.

-Anyhow, here for the sake of making the exam study a bit easier to manage, I’m going through some options available to you.
+Anyhow, here for the sake of making the PMP exam study a bit easier to manage, I’m going through some options available to you.

 PMP Training / Studying Techniques